 Not sure where to go in Quebec City in one day?
 Plan your trip with this complete 1-day Quebec City itinerary.

-Where to go in Quebec City in 24 hours: A complete 1-day itinerary
+Where to go in Quebec City in one day: A complete 1-day itinerary

 Québec City is compact.
-With most of the best tourist sites within walking or cycling distance, spending 24 hours in Quebec City a doddle.
+With most of the best tourist sites within walking or cycling distance, spending one day in Quebec City is a doddle.
 The city has no subway, but it’s serviced by regular and convenient buses.

 Live it up at the Fairmont le Château Frontenac